WiseLabCMU/sensorportal/README.md

 ### NGINX

 First install
-nginx from source or a package manager.
+NGINX from source or a package manager.
 More installation information is found at https://www.nginx.com.

 Once installed add the following server entry to the nginx configuration.
 For more information on nginx configuration visit the [[ admin guide | https://www.nginx.com/resources/admin-guide/ ]].

+This sets up a server on port 80.
+If using another port use `lsof -i` to determine what ports are in use.
+Also note that the nginx user may not have access to some port ranges, such as if you are using selinux.
+Make sure that the nginx user, and optionally groups, has read permission to your public directory.
+Here you can set the access and error logs to locations of your choosing.

 ```
 server {
     listen 80;
-    root [path to public];
+    root [path to public folder in repo];
     index index.html;
     server_name localhost;
     charset utf-8;